Skylar Analytics: Data Visualization and Data Exploration

 • Edit chart.
 Opens the Edit Chart page so you can add metrics, edit queries, and make other updates to this chart.
 Click Save to keep your changes (if you have appropriate permissions).

 • Cross-filtering scoping.
-Lets you add cross-filtering, which lets you apply a data element from a chart (like a table row or a slice from a pie chart) and then apply it as a filter across all eligible charts in the dashboard.
-For more information, see https://docs.preset.io/docs/cross-filtering#scoping-cross-filters.
+Lets you add cross-filtering, where you apply a data element from a chart (like a table row or a slice from a pie chart) and then apply it as a filter across all eligible charts in the dashboard.
+For more information, see Adding Contextual Cross-filtering to a Dashboard.

 • View as table.
 Displays the chart in table format.